Project benefits: what are they and how to manage them

 Regular reporting will clearly show whether a project can achieve its objectives.

-Clearly, in many cases the final benefits cannot be determined during the project, however it is possible to measure progress towards the benefits and then determine whether action is needed before it is too late.
+Clearly, in many cases the final benefits cannot be determined during the project, however we can measure progress towards the benefits and then determine whether action is needed before it is too late.

 Often the achievement of benefits can be influenced by factors external to the organization, such as government, competitors, and customers.